OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### On-chain components

 - **Rollup Contract:** This is a smart contract that lives on Ethereum and allows validators to bond on state assertions about Arbitrum.
 This contract, known as  `RollupCore.sol`, is already used by Arbitrum chains to post assertions.
-BoLD requires several changes to how assertions work in this contract, and it now contains a reference to another contract called a ChallengeManager, new in BoLD.
+BoLD requires several changes to how assertions work in this contract, and it now contains a reference to another contract called a `ChallengeManager`, new in BoLD.

 - **ChallengeManager:** This is a contract that allows for initiating challenges on assertions within the `AssertionChain` and provides methods for anyone to participate in challenges in a permissionless fashion.
 This new challenge protocol will require a new `ChallengeManager` written in Solidity and deployed to Ethereum.
 The challenge manager contains entry points for making challenge moves, opening leaves, creating subchallenges, and confirming challenges.

 - **OneStepProver:** A set of contracts that implement a miniature WASM VM capable of executing one-step-proofs of computation of the L2 state transition function.
 This is implemented in Solidity and already exists on Ethereum.
 No changes to the OSP contracts are needed for BoLD.

-**Bonding (also referred to as Staking):** Participants in the protocol need to bond a certain amount of ETH (WETH is used in the BoLD testnet) to gain the privilege of posting assertions to the rollup contracts by locking up an ETH bond in the protocol contracts.
+**Bonding (also referred to as Staking):** Participants in the protocol need to bond a certain amount of ETH (WETH is used in the BoLD testnet) to gain the privilege of posting assertions to the Rollup contracts by locking up an ETH bond in the protocol contracts.
 Whenever someone wants to challenge an assertion, they must also place a smaller bond called a mini-bond in their challenge.
 Bonds, their rationale, and magnitude will be covered in greater detail in the Specifications section.

 ### Off-chain components

-- **Chain bindings:** Software that can interact with an Ethereum node in order to make calls and transactions to the onchain contracts needed for participating in the protocol.
+- **Chain bindings:** Software that can interact with an Ethereum node in order to make calls and transactions to the on-chain contracts needed for participating in the protocol.
 We utilize go-ethereum’s abigen utilities to create Go bindings to interact with the contracts above, with a few more developer-friendly wrappers

 - **State manager backend:** Software that can retrieve L2 chain states and produce commitments to `WAVM` histories for Arbitrum based on an execution server.
 The validator client, described below, will have access to a state manager backend in order to make moves on challenge vertices.